 Continuous Improvement Plans require that action has been taken to meet the standard within a minimum of three years or less, as determined by the program participant.
-Failure to meet the standard or make progress toward meeting the standard within this allotted timeframe will result in the farm being placed on Conditional Certification and can ultimately lead to Conditional Decertification if standards are still not met after the designated timeframe.
+Failure to meet the standard within this allotted timeframe will result in the farm being placed on Conditional Certification and can ultimately lead to Conditional Decertification if standards are still not met after the designated timeframe.
 The program participant (the co-op or processor through which the farm is participating) will be delisted from FARM if they continue to procure milk from a Conditionally Decertified facility.
 FARM Animal Care Program Evaluators may create CIPs for additional areas beyond the Version 5 standards if deemed necessary.